 Undergraduate uni work from 2018-2022

-Empowering Transport workers post pandemic
+Empowering Transport workers post-pandemic

 COVID-19 has profoundly impacted lives worldwide, causing economic crises and varying degrees of mental health challenges.
 Essential workers, especially those reliant on public transportation, have faced significant hurdles to make ends meet after lockdowns grounded many vehicles.
 While employees received stipends, independent transport owners like taxi and rickshaw drivers struggled without income.